luisalvarez246/infra-as-code-lab-exercises-lcay/Session_5_Terraform_Modules/README.md

 4. Expose the ECS module output for ecr_url in your root `outputs.tf` as well.

 5. Also in the `outputs.tf` in your root directory you can add the following code which will provide the load balancer dns_name with a prefix of `http://` and a suffix of `/users`\ so the value provides a properly formatted URL for your REST API.
+Please update the code to reference your ALB in your solution.

 ```
 output "website_url" {